 Dogs are very curious and inquisitive creatures.
-They often seek to investigate new objects they find, usually will use their nose and mouth!
+They often seek to investigate new objects they find and usually will use their nose and mouth!
 This means dogs will commonly pick up various things around the house and garden.
 But what happens when your dog eats rabbit poop from your backyard?

 There are several reasons why feces can actually be quite tempting for our canine companions to eat.
 It’s not uncommon for dogs to eat cat poop or even their own.
 But what’s the main factor behind this extremely odd behavior?

-In this article, we will explore what can happen if your pup ate rabbit feces.
-We will look at what you can expect as a dog owner, and when you should contact your veterinarian.
+We explore what can happen if your pup ate rabbit feces.
+We will look at what you can expect as a dog owner and when you should contact your veterinarian.

 Why Do Dogs Eat Rabbit Droppings?

 To a dog, the poop of another animal will always smell really interesting, so it is not unusual for dogs to pick it up and swallow it!
 Poop contains a wide variety of aromas, even for humans.
 Just imagine how aromatic it is for a nose as sensitive as a dog’s.

 There are the smells of the content itself, its bacterial life, and the smells of the rabbit to explore.
 It even comes in a convenient size for a dog to eat and is often found away from where their pet parent can take it away from them!
 All of this makes rabbit poop a perfect snack for a dog.

 Can Rabbit Droppings Make My Dog Sick?

 Rabbit droppings are largely made up of digested grass, green plants, and vegetables, with a sprinkling of rabbit fur and bacteria and a seasoning of intestinal mucus.
 These in themselves are usually not overly dangerous for a dog.
 So, in most cases eating small amounts of rabbit poop will not cause a problem.
 However, you may not want your canine companion to lick your face for a little while!